rondlite/reaction-docs/public-docs/how-to-extend-product.md

 ## Overview

-As a developer customizing Reaction, you may find a need to add some custom property to products.
+As a developer customizing Demand, you may find a need to add some custom property to products.
 You should avoid this if you can achieve your goals some other way, such as using `metafields`, tags, or a separate data store that references product IDs.
 But in some cases, extending products is the best way.

 Because products have a publishing flow and have variants, extending them requires many steps.
 In general, they are as follows:
 - Extend database schemas